JovieTrotta/DS5110-Maine-Port-Authority-DMS/README.md

 ### 3. File Renaming (filename.py)

 ### 4. Document Organization (organizer2.py)
-This script groups documents into meaningful clusters based on semantic similarity using Sentence Transformers.

-1. Loads document text
-* TXT files (from OCR-processed PDFs)
-* DOCX files (read directly)
-* Skips files where OCR extracted too little text to be usable.
-(7/27)

-2. Cleans the text
-* Lowercases, removes page markers, strips symbols, and normalizes whitespace.

-3. Computes embeddings
-* Uses the all-MiniLM-L6-v2 sentence-transformer model.
-* Computes cosine-similarity between all documents.

-4. Creates initial high-similarity pairs
-* Forms pairs only when similarity ≥ 0.8).
-* Only these “paired” docs become locked into groups.

-5. Iteratively assigns remaining documents
-* In each round, one non-paired file is assigned to the group with the highest mean similarity.
-* Mean similarities with each group are recalculated for the remaining files.
-* Assignment continues until the best remaining similarity falls below 0.2 (which holds for all documents here).

-6. Names each group automatically
-* Uses the most frequent long word (length > 5) inside the cluster.
-* Adds the first year detected (if any) from the combined text.

-7. Copies original documents to the output folders
-* PDF files → from pdf_files/
-* DOCX files → from docx_files/
-* Ensures all groups are saved under organized_folders_final.

-#### Why TXT Files Are Used for PDFs:
-Not all PDFs yielded usable text from OCR, so TXT files (when available) represent the “best possible” extracted text for grouping.
-DOCX files use their native text.
+This script groups documents into coherent, topic-based clusters using semantic similarity.
+It operates after text extraction and renaming, relying on cleaned text to determine which documents belong together.

+#### A. Loading Document Text

+The script loads text from all available processed files:

+* TXT files generated from PDFs (via direct extraction or OCR)

+* DOCX files using python-docx

+* Files are skipped if they contain too little usable text (e.g., scanned maps, images, or extraction failures).

+#### B. Cleaning the Text

+Before computing embeddings, each document’s text is standardized:

+* Lowercasing, removing OCR noise (page markers, stray characters, symbols), and removing punctuation

+* Discarding files with fewer than ~20 meaningful words

+This ensures that embeddings capture meaningful content rather than noise.

+#### C. Embedding & Similarity Computation

+The script converts all documents into numerical vectors using "all-MiniLM-L6-v2" (SentenceTransformer).

+Then it computes pairwise cosine similarity between all documents.
+Cosine similarity provides a continuous measure of how similar two documents are in meaning.

+#### D. Forming High-Confidence Initial Pairs

+To identify strong connections early on, the script:

+* Finds the strongest match for each document

+* Creates a pair only if similarity ≥ 0.8 (can be changed)

+* Uses these pairs as seed groups that form the backbone of the final clusters

+These initial pairs represent documents that are extremely close in content and, therefore, safe to group immediately.

+#### E. Iterative Assignment of Remaining Files

+After seed groups are created, the algorithm assigns the rest of the documents, for each ungrouped file:

+* Compute its average cosine similarity to each existing group.

+* Assign it to the group with the highest mean similarity.

+* Repeat until all files are processed.

+If a file’s best similarity is below 0.2, a new single-file group is created.
+This hybrid strategy combines strong early pairs with flexible clustering for weaker matches.

+#### F. Automatically Naming Each Group

+To give each folder an interpretable name, the script:

+* Collects the final filenames inside the group

+* Extracts frequent, meaningful keywords (ignoring very short words)

+* Picks the most common informative word as the cluster label

+* Detects the first year-like pattern (e.g., 2018, 2021) and adds it to the name when present

+This produces group names such as:

+"Logistics_2019"
+"Contracts_2021"
+"Terminal_20"

+#### G. Exporting Final Organized Folders

+For every group:

+* A new folder is created under organized_folders_final/

+* All corresponding PDF and DOCX files are copied into the folder

+* Original filenames and extensions are preserved

+* TXT files are used only for grouping, not exported

+This results in a clean, searchable, topic-based folder system.

+### Why TXT Files Are Used for PDFs

+TXT files contain the best extracted text from the PDFs (whether via pdfplumber or OCR).
+Since PDFs vary in structure and quality, TXT files provide a standardized, reliable text format for computing document similarity.
+DOCX files, on the other hand, supply their own text directly.

 ## Notes & Limitations

 * A small number of PDFs cannot be processed—acceptable in a larger dataset context.
 * Similarity thresholds may need tuning for different document collections.